girobusan/latid/docs/en/settings_json.md

     }

 ### dir
 Directory in site folder to output static files.
-Also hardcoded, therefore optional, no need to bother with it.
+Also hard coded, therefore optional, no need to bother with it.

 ### time_diff
 Very optional — time difference in hours between creation dates, specified in the site files and the environment, in which generator script (l4cli.js) executed.
 Used when generation started with -t (time-aware) flag only.
-May come in handy when managing time-sencitive sites on Jamstack platforms.
+May come in handy when managing time-sensitive sites on Jamstack platforms.
 Does not affect GUI operation in any way.

 ### content_selector
 Required.
 CSS selector of the main content container.
 Used in GUI mode.